Washington University in St. Louis: Alumni

 In the sciences, alumni include Nobel laureates such as Earl Sutherland, Edwin Krebs and Daniel Nathans, all in physiology or medicine.
 Other notable scientists include J. C. R. Licklider (pioneer in the development of computing and the Internet), Julian W. Hill (discoverer of nylon), Clyde Cowan (co-discoverer of the neutrino) and Bob Behnken (NASA astronaut and former Chief of the Astronaut Office).

 In politics and public service, alumni include William H. Webster (the only person to serve as director of both the FBI and CIA), Rochelle Walensky (Director of the Centers for Disease Control and Prevention), and Clark Clifford (political advisor to presidents Truman, Kennedy, Johnson, and Carter).
 Others include Jim Talent (former U.S. senator from Missouri), Alan J. Dixon (former U.S. senator from Illinois), Alexander M. Dockery (Governor of Missouri), Siniša Mali (finance minister of Serbia), Jonathan Mann (first director of the World Health Organization's Global Program on AIDS), and Phoebe Couzins (first female U.S. Marshal in the U.S.).

 In business and entrepreneurship, alumni include Avram Glazer (executive co-chairman of Manchester United), Jim McKelvey (co-founder of Square Inc), Arnold W. Donald (president and chief executive officer of Carnival Corporation), and Charles Nagel (founder of the U.S. Chamber of Commerce).

 In the arts, media and performing arts, alumni include Harold Ramis (Ghostbusters, Groundhog Day and Animal House), Peter Sarsgaard (award-winning actor), Robert Guillaume (Emmy-winning actor in Benson, first African American to play the title role in Phantom of the Opera, and voice of Rafiki in Disney's The Lion King), Dave Garroway (founding host of NBC's Today), and Steven Sater (Tony Award, Grammy Award, and Laurence Olivier Award-winning American poet and playwright).
-Literary and cultural figures include Fannie Hurst (prolific novelist), Dan Simmons (Hugo Award winner), and A.E.
-Hotchner (playwright and novelist).
+Literary and cultural figures include Fannie Hurst (prolific novelist), Dan Simmons (Hugo Award winner), A.E.
+Hotchner (playwright and novelist), and V.E Schwab (prolific novelist).

 In architecture, George Hellmuth, Gyo Obata, and George Kassabaum founded HOK, one of the world's largest architectural firms.

 Higher-education leaders include Abram L. Sachar (founding president of Brandeis University) and Thomas Lamb Eliot (founder of Reed College).
 Alumni also include the former presidents of Johns Hopkins, Clemson, Wake Forest, Morehouse, Florida A&M University, Hong Kong University of Science and Technology, University of Louisville, San Francisco State University, and University of California.

 Notable individuals who attended but did not graduate include Tennessee Williams (a renowned playwright who left after a prize dispute), Robert Culp (I Spy, Everybody Loves Raymond), and Marilyn vos Savant (IQ-record holder who pursued family business interests).